theREALdebater/eclat/doc/eclat/building.md

 ## Program Helper {#proghelp}

-The Program Helper [Realizor Helper plugin](../pxcr/helpers.md) [generates](../pxcr/modules.md#genmod) the configuration data for the assemblies and the program in the [run-time support](../rts/rts.md) configuration module.
+The Program Helper [Realizor Helper plugin](../pxcr/helpers.md) [generates](../pxcr/modules.md#genmod) the configuration data for the partitions and the program in the [run-time support](../rts/rts.md) configuration module.